jlquinn/xbows-driver/doc/spec.md

 4e02 01 indicates that there are 3 animation frames and 1 lighting frame.
 The lighting frame starts 0x24e bytes from start of data.

-now.

-4e02 01  3 x 1a stanzas.
-Then 0020.
+0002 03  start of animation  3 frames
+4e02 01  Start of lighting, 1 frame, 0x20 bytes per frame
-6e02 01
+6e02 01  start of animation 1 frame
-8802 01
+8802 01  start of lighting 1 frame 0x20 bytes
-a802 01
+a802 01  start of animation 1 frame
-c202 06
+c202 06  start of lighting 6 frames
-8203 01
+8203 01  start of animation
-9c03 0b
+9c03 0b  start of lighting 11 frames
-fc04 01
+fc04 01  start of animation 1 frame
-1605 01
+1605 10  start of lighting 16 frames

-Only 9 animations currently packed into the static patterns.
-NO this seems to be only 5 animations.
+Only 5 animations currently packed into the static patterns.
 These blocks alternate between animation frames and lighting frames.
 So offset and frame count.
 The first animation offset and count is implicit.

 Since 5 animations, this only reprograms F5.
 It's not clear how or if F6 gets fixed up.

+Q: If I added a 6th lighting program here, would it work?

 After this, the windows driver sets up each custom layer with a default lighting program and sets the keymap back to default.